 Devon and Cornwall also works in partnership with charities and voluntary groups across the two counties, on initiatives that help the police keep communities safe.

-Special Constables, Police Support Volunteers and Community Police Cadets help the force provide a quality policing service to the people of Devon and Cornwall.
-Special Constables already help the force’s Roads Policing Unit and some have been trained to work with Police Support Units.
-However, the force aims to broaden the opportunities available to its Specials, including response policing and some specialist roles.
+Special Constables, Police Support Volunteers and Volunteer Police Cadets help the force provide a quality policing service to the people of Devon and Cornwall.
+Special Constables already help the force’s Roads Policing Unit, Rural Crime Unit and specialist crime units.
+The force aims to broaden the opportunities available to its Specials, including neighbourhood policing and more specialist roles.

-Police Support Volunteers currently assist with Community Speed Watch and Neighbourhood Watch and provide support for neighbourhood policing.
-The force will continue to expand the roles available to volunteers as it believes that volunteers help bring communities closer to policing.
+Police Support Volunteers currently assist with Community Speed Watch and Neighbourhood Watch Hubs and support for neighbourhood policing.
+The force has recently introduced volunteers in the areas of ‘Cyber,’ Diverse Community Teams, Wellness and Vehicles Checkers and Drivers.
+The force also works with Plymouth University utilising their students as police volunteers.
+The force continues to expand the roles available to volunteers as it believes that volunteers help bring communities closer to policing.